codacy/docs/docs/organizations/managing-security-and-risk.md

 !!! info "This feature is available only to organization admins and organization managers"

-To export a list of findings as a CSV file, click the options menu in the top right-hand corner of the page and select **Export CSV**.
+To export a list of findings as a CSV file, click the options menu in the top right-hand corner of the page and select **Export findings (.csv)**.
 The exported list always includes all findings, ignoring any applied filters.

 ## Reviewing severity rules and integration settings {: id="reviewing-settings"}